wallacebrf/synology_UPS_Shutdown-Monitoring/README.md

 1.)
 This script is designed to be executed every 60 seconds

 2.)
-This script requires the installation of Synology MailPlus server package in package center in order to send emails.
-If it is not installed the script will still operate as only the notification emails functions will be skipped.
+This script recommends the installation of Synology MailPlus server package in package center in order to send emails.
+If Synology MailPlus server package is not installed, the script can still send emails using the Synology email client settings for notifications in the Synology Control Panel.

 	The mail plus server must be properly configured to relay received messages to another email account.
 This readme does not go into detail on that configuration process.

 3.)
 This script is Dependent on a docker container for SNMP_SET commands using the "elcolio/net-snmp" container located here: https://hub.docker.com/r/elcolio/net-snmp

-	This is required as the synology system does not contain the snmp_set commands.
+	This is required as the Synology system does not contain the snmp_set commands.
 The set command is used to control the PDU outlets and to command the UPS to shutdown the container does not always run, it is run once when a SET command needs to be executed and as such can remain in the "off" state within docker.

 4.)
 This script only supports SNMP V3.
 This is because lower versions are less secure especially when using the set commands that have the ability to remove power to the systems